 As can be seen in this video, it appears X3 fitness bands provide a high degree of resistance – over 500 pounds if needed.

 Dr. Jaquish says the steel Olympic bar can withstand over 1000 pounds.
 That's more than enough for most people.

 14 What Is OsteoStrong?

 Osteostrong is another company Dr. Jaquish is involved with, along with motivational guru Tony Robbins.
 Recall from above Dr. Jaquish reversed his mom's osteoporosis with a device he developed.
 Much of his research has been with bone health.

 The device depicted on the OsteoStrong website (osteostrong.me) looks like what Dr. Jaquish used to help his mom.
 As far as I can tell, there seems to be no connection between OsteoStrong and the X3 Bar training system.

 15 Weight Loss And X3 Bar

-I've looked some of the X3 Bar nutrition program videos on YouTube.
-They put a lot of emphasize on cutting out sugar and junk food from diet and increasing fiber.
+I've looked at some of the X3 Bar nutrition program videos on YouTube.
+They put a lot of emphasis on cutting out sugar and junk food from the diet and increasing fiber.
 An emphasis is also put on the glycemic index too.
-Glycemic index is a rating scale which rates foods according to how quickly they raise blood sugar.
-Glycemic index has been around a long time.
+The Glycemic index is a rating scale that rates foods according to how quickly they raise blood sugar.
+The glycemic index has been around for a long time.

 X3 Bar Testimonials